Amanueltamirat/Setting-Up-Basic-Web-Server/README.md

 This project demonstrates how to create a simple web server using Node.js and Express.
 The server responds to three specific routes with static messages.

 ## The server has the following routes:
- 1 GET /
+    - GET /
-   - Home page
- 2 GET /name
+    - GET /name
-   - Displays full name
- 3 Get /hobby
+    - Get /hobby
-    - My hobby
- 4 GET /dream
+    - GET /dream
-    - My dream

 ## Installation
 Use the package manager npm to install dependencies.